OpenMobileAlliance/githubpages-doc-guidelines/content/en/introduction.md

       </tr>
       <tr>
             <td><a href="./#rowseparator" target="_blank">RowSeparator</a></td>
             <td>It is used to insert a blank line.
-It is possible to control the high of the line.</td>
+It is possible to control the high of the line by using a property.</td>
       </tr>
       <tr>
             <td><a href="./#rowmulticolumns" target="_blank">RowMultiColumns</a></td>
             <td><ul>
                   <li>It is used to insert a table</li>
-                  <li>Each table column can reuse any of the defined modules</li>
+                  <li>Each table column can contain any of the defined modules</li>
                 </ul>
             </td>
       </tr>